yescallop/yescallop.github.io/source/_posts/wireguard-gua.md

     - `PrefixLen`: IPv6 prefix length.
 Defaults to `64`.
     - `Suffix`: IPv6 suffix.
 Should be a full address.
     - `AddDefaultRouteV6`: Whether to add a `::/0` route with metric `1024` to the interface.
 - Modify your WireGuard configuration.
-For example, add the following three lines to the `[Interface]` section:
+For example, add the following lines to the `[Interface]` section:

     ```text WireGuard configuration
     Table = off